john9francis/radiation-modeling/timeSpentPhase2.md

 **Geant4**
 - [x] Finish implementing primary generator action
-- [ ] Get G4Brems working
+- [x] Get G4Brems working
 - [ ] Display some graphs and data from the brems.

 - 8/7 7:45 2 hrs making a weekly plan and working on pointers
 - 8/7 10:00 am switching gears and working on implimenting primary generator action in G4-Brems.
 UPDATE: 10:45 I think I have successfully implemented the primary generator action.
 Now I just need to get the thing working.
 I'm gonna try and just make the particles visible using mac files, but I suspect I'm gonna need to implement the event class somehow.
+UPDATE 2: 11:00 It's working! one thing I noticed is that the more the MeV, the more beams end up on the other side of the target.
+I want to add some macro commands to adjust the MeV possibly, so the user can do it from the GUI.
+This may not be the most important priority right now...
+I'm going to think for a little while and see what the next steps are.